onflow/freshmint/README.md

 # Freshmint

-> The minty fresh way to launch an NFT project.
-What will you build? :leaves:
+> The minty fresh way to launch an NFT project. :leaves:

 Freshmint is an all-in-one tool to deploy an NFT project on the Flow blockchain using Next.js and IPFS.